 Constructed in 1898, the Campobello Public Library & Museum expanded with the addition of a room for the Museum – Art Gallery in 1899.
 In 1967, a Children’s Room was added as part of an Island Centennial Project.
 Between 1982 and 1989, the people of Campobello Island lovingly restored the library and museum, which joined the regional system in 1974.

-On a visit to the library you can browse through the many links to the past, such as the “Owen Carriage” or the dinning room table, once owned and used by Captain William Fitzwilliam Owen, the son of the Welsh Captain who was granted the island in 1769.
-He built the Owen House in 1835, now a Bed & Breakfast.
-The Owen family ran the island of Campobello as a feudal estate for nearly a century.
+Visitors to the library can explore various historical artifacts, such as the “Owen Carriage” and the dining room table once owned and used by Captain William Fitzwilliam Owen, the son of the Welsh captain who was granted the island in 1769.
+Captain Owen built the Owen House in 1835, which now functions as a bed and breakfast.
+The Owen family managed the island of Campobello as a feudal estate for nearly a century.